mechatroner/vscode_rainbow_csv/DEV_README.md

 It is possible to run this in windows cmd too, but it could be that the node_modules dir has to be deleted and installed from scratch.
 The difference between running in win and in WSL is that in WSL it would only run with `--browser=none` option and this option doesn't run unit tests automatically which could be an issue if you want to run tests instead of manual debugging.

+NOTE: if `npm run test-in-browser` fails with an error it could show a message telling to install/update playwright - do it (it will also print the command, something like: `npx playwright install`).

 ### Running unit tests for the extension inside VSCode:
 #### For standard VSCode: